Answer support questions in text when that is enough, and show users the fix when they need to see it.

 Questions asked, answers returned, source environment, related gallery or video, and full session history.

-Repeated questions, unresolved issues, weak answers, missing videos or PDFs, and topics that need better explanation.
+Repeated questions, unresolved issues, unclear answers, missing videos or PDFs, and topics that need better explanation.

 Verily supports the software and help-documentation side of the story.
 It shows the same broader pattern: structured video knowledge embedded into product help and documentation environments so users can understand workflows and resolve issues in context.